keeper-hr/Onboarding_guide/README.md

 - Continue this same process with the remaining 5 questions.
 After completing the 6 questions click "NEXT" to be taken to the MY INFO page

-- On the MY INFO page fillin the fields with the appropriate information.
+- On the MY INFO page fill in the fields with the appropriate information.
 The only required fields are "FULL NAME" and "BIRTHDAY".
 You can also upload a profile picture on this page.
 Once finished, click "NEXT"

   <img src="https://user-images.githubusercontent.com/61127092/182642995-b9bb8d12-b0e1-408b-a748-abe487c6a961.png" width="700">